rainerhahnekamp/jax-2024-cypress-or-playwright/README.md

 Repository for my Talk "Cypress and Playwright" on 24.
-April 2024.
+April 2024 at the JAX in Mainz.

-Slides are available here
+Slides are available here https://speakerdeck.com/rainerhahnekamp/cypress-or-playwright

 __